 WBHS requires students who do not have an academic, athletic, medical or religious exemption per the lowa Department of Education Educational standards and the Healthy Kids Act.
-WBHS is no longer making Physical Education a graduation requirement, but will be required if there is not a reason waiver filed per lowa Code-Chapter 12 and Senate File 391.
+WBHS is no longer making Physical Education a graduation requirement, but will be required if there is not a reason waiver filed per Iowa Code-Chapter 12 and Senate File 391.
+Student athletes are required to register for Performance PE to meet lifting requirements for the full school year.

-Grade 12:

-- Religious Exemption Physical education and health exemption.
-A pupil shall not be required to enroll in either physical education or health courses if the pupil's parent or guardian files a written statement with the school principal that the course conflicts with the pupil's religious beliefs. - Athletic and Academic Exemptions -- A 12th grade student may be excused from the physical education requirement by the principal of the school in which the student is enrolled under one of the following circumstances: - The student is enrolled in a cooperative, work-study, or other educational program authorized by the school, which requires the student's absence from the school's premises during the school - The student is enrolled in an academic course not otherwise available. - An organized or supervised athletic program which requires at least as much participation time per week as one-eighth unit of physical education. - Medical Waiver- proper document must be provided to the office for a medical waiver - 12th grade students can use the same form or waiver for both semesters.
+- Grade 12: - Religious Exemption Physical education and health exemption.
+A pupil shall not be required to enroll in either physical education or health courses if the pupil's parent or guardian files a written statement with the school principal that the course conflicts with the pupil's religious beliefs. - Athletic and Academic Exemptions -- A 12th grade student may be excused from the physical education requirement by the principal of the school in which the student is enrolled under one of the following circumstances: - The student is enrolled in a cooperative, work-study, or other educational program authorized by the school, which requires the student's absence from the school's premises during the school day. - The student is enrolled in an academic course not otherwise available. - An organized or supervised athletic program which requires at least as much participation time per week as one-eighth unit of physical education. - Medical Waiver- proper document must be provided to the office for a medical waiver - 12th grade students can use the same form or waiver for both semesters.